ohveloper/new-nhb-client/.github/ISSUE_TEMPLATE/-client--signup-page.md

 ---
-name: "[Client] N행시 세부 페이지"
+name: "[Client] Signup Page"
-about: Use this template for N행시 세부 페이지
+about: Use this template for Signup Page
-title: "[Client] N행시 세부 페이지 - "
+title: "[Client] Signup page - "
 labels: ''
 assignees: ''